MancunianBandit/winapps-win32-api/winapps-win32-src/content/microsoft.ui.xaml.window/nf-microsoft-ui-xaml-window-iwindownative-get_windowhandle.md

 Retrieves the window handle (**[HWND](/windows/win32/winprog/windows-data-types)**) of the window represented by the object that implements [IWindowNative](/windows/windows-app-sdk/api/win32/microsoft.ui.xaml.window/nn-microsoft-ui-xaml-window-iwindownative).

-For more info, and code examples, see [Retrieve a window handle (HWND)](/windows/apps/develop/ui-input/retrieve-hwnd).

 ## -parameters

 ### -param hWnd